pfheatwole/thesis/source/canopy_aerodynamics.rst

     accurate post-stall airfoil data. (ignoring the fact that the 3D wing basically shoots that to heck anyway)]]

-* It uses the Kutta-Joukowski theorem for the section lift.
-I think the KJ theorem assumes uniform fluid velocity, steady-state, and unseparated?
-Is the KJ assuming inviscid flow, ie it's a potential flow solution?
+* It uses the *Kutta-Joukowski theorem* for the section lift.
+Does the KJ theorem hold for a section beyond `Cl_max`?

 * Can't model a spin (backwards airflow on one wingtip)